 And What about Focusing on What We Do Want?

-This can be useful, however, when we are in the grip of fear, doing so might feel unnatural.
-So if it works for you, then do it, but if it’s too much of an effort, don’t worry about it and focus on the previous steps.
+This can be very useful, however, when we are in the grip of fear, doing so might feel forced.
+So if it works for you, then do it, but if it’s too much effort, don’t worry about it and focus on the previous steps.